Scholarships

 • No application required.
 Students will be identified as recipients by the admissions department based on the information provided in the admissions application process.

-• The scholarship is a maximum of $10,000 per year for a total of 4 years for resident students and $12,000 for non-residents, dependent on Satisfactory Academic Progress.
-The scholarship will be applied in equal sums on a semester basis.
+• This scholarship provides a 20% discount on tuition costs per term, with a maximum award of $10,000 per year for a total of 4 years for resident students and $12,000 for non-residents, dependent on Satisfactory Academic Progress.
+This Scholarship will be applied in equal sums on a term basis.

-• This scholarship can be combined with the Early Enrollment Scholarship or the Puerto Rico, Missouri, and Caribbean Resident Scholarship, as long as the applicant complies with the requirements.
+• This scholarship can be combined with the Early Enrollment Scholarship or the Puerto Rico, Missouri, UK and BVI Resident Scholarship, as long as the applicant complies with the requirements.

 Need-Based Scholarship